 - Do you have a formal marketing plan in mind?

-Regardless of which business structure you choose, you must register for an ABN to operate your business.
+Regardless of which business structure you choose, you should register for an ABN.
 An ABN is a unique number that identifies your business for tax purposes.

-Building a positive web presence is important for any small business.
+Building a positive online presence is important for any small business.
 A website is your first point of contact with consumers and reflects the credibility of your business.
-Your website provides information about your services, generates leads and builds your brand image.
+Your website provides information about your services, generates leads, and builds your brand image.

 As your small business grows, you might need employment agreements for hiring employees or increased asset protection and decide to apply for a company registration.
 By taking LawPath’s free Legal Health Check you will be able to identify the legal gaps of your small business and keep up-to-date with all your legal obligations.

 Preparation and planning is key to starting a business from home.
+Make sure you also understand your local council’s guidelines and comply with any zoning laws.
 As exciting as it might be, it is important to analyse your business goals and set up a sound legal foundation to ensure that your business is legally compliant.